Planting Landscape Trees

 Balled and burlapped (B&B) plants are dug from the nursery with a ball of soil around their roots.
 The root ball is tightly wrapped with burlap held in place with twine, nails, and possibly a wire basket.
 Both fine and coarse roots are contained in the root ball so transplant shock is reduced.
-Rough handling, though, breaks roots, so handle these trees with care.
+Rough handling, width but should be larger for larger trees.
+Rough handling though, breaks roots, so handle these trees with care.
 B&B plants are much more expensive than bare-root trees and are much heavier, but generally survive better.
 Tilling the soil just outside the root ball 8 to 12 inches deep and several feet wide right after planting is one way to ensure good root growth.

 A tree spade, a large machine that cuts roots and soil so the root ball can be wrapped, is often used to dig B&B trees in the nursery.
 Some landscapers also move trees to the site and transplant them into a previously dug hole with a tree spade.
 These trees can be treated similarly to B&B trees, but be sure that the gap between the root ball and the hole is closed so roots can grow out.
 Tilling around the root ball, as mentioned previously, is a good way to ensure good contact between the root ball and soil.